-Furthermore most of funds generated by this crime flows through the financial system.
-This is unarguably a global phenomenon, and anyone can be a victim regardless of their sex, age, religion, sexual orientation or citizenship.
-Nevertheless, children and women and those from developing countries are more exposed to this risk.
+This is unarguably a global phenomenon, and anyone can be a victim regardless of age, sex, religion, sexual orientation or citizenship.
+Nevertheless, children and women, and those from developing countries are more exposed to this risk.

 The Association of Certified Anti-Money Laundering Specialists (ACAMS), which is the largest international membership organization dedicated to enhancing the knowledge and expertise of financial crime detection and prevention professionals, dedicated a lot of resources to significantly increase awareness, within and outside its community.
 Thus our financial sector has a great responsibility to prevent, and detect these illegal activities.